Moving to San Francisco? We share the cost of living in San Francisco, perfect for expats or for those planning a trip to San Francisco.

 It’s no secret that San Francisco ranks among the most expensive in the US when it comes to housing.
 For example, rent in SF for a two-bedroom apartment averages about $4500.
 This is quite steep when you compare it to $1312, which is the national median.

 On the upside, there are plenty of apartments for rent in San Francisco to suit the needs of everyone.
-Whether you are looking for a studio, one-bedroom rental, or fully furnished two or three-bedroom houses, SF has it all.
+Whether you are looking for a studio, one-bedroom rental, or fully furnished two or three-bedroom house, SF has it all.

 Also, you can focus your house searches on the city’s southern and western edges, which are considered more affordable neighborhoods.